Mathematical Methods of Theoretical Physics: Gamma function

 \section{Gamma function}

-The gamma function $\Gamma (x)$ is an extension of the factorial function $n!$, because it generalizes the factorial to real or complex arguments (different from the negative integers and from zero); that is,
+The gamma function $\Gamma (x)$ is an extension of the factorial (function) $n!$ because it generalizes the ``classical'' factorial, which is defined on the natural numbers, to real or complex arguments (different from the negative integers and from zero); that is,